hbar1st/where-is-waldo-api/README.md

 GET /scene/:id/topten      returns the top ten players and their game times for the scene being played

-PUT /game/:id/answer?x=X&y=Y       (x is from the left, and y is from the top.
+PUT /game/:id/answer?x=X&y=Y       (x is normalized percentage value from the left, and y is normalized percentage value from the top.
 The origin is top left.)
 PUT /game/:id/username?name=NAME